Sierra Leone: Pregnant teen defies odds and finishes school | DW | 01.02.2022

 In some ways, Mariatu was lucky.
 She completed her secondary education before 2015, when the Sierra Leonean government banned pregnant girls from attending school and taking state exams.
 This ban was subsequently overturned in 2020 by the West African regional body, ECOWAS.

-Mariatu is convinced there are only advantages to keeping expectant teenage mothers in school.
+Mariatu is convinced that there are only advantages to helping keeping expectant teens and young mothers in school.

 "Allowing pregnant girls to go to school is a way of encouraging them to pursue their dreams, and it's a way of reducing poverty in Sierra Leone," she said.

-She says this wouldn't have been possible without the Peagie Woobay scholarship, which gave her a second chance.
+She said this wouldn't have been possible without the Peagie Woobay scholarship, which gave her a second chance.

 "I can proudly say I'm a teenage mom, but I'll be a procurement manager three years from now," she said.

-And for Mariatu's mother, she has forgiven her daughter for getting pregnant so young.
+And Mariatu's mother has forgiven her daughter for getting pregnant so young.

 Plus, she now loves looking after her grandchild when Mariatu is in class.

-"We [my mother and I] are good again; we are cool," Mariatu said.
+"We are good again; we are cool," Mariatu said.
 "She actually thought I wouldn't have the courage to go back to school."

 "After she saw I was doing very well, she was very happy with me.